sjlevine/swank-client-js/README.md

 # swank-client-js

-This library is a Lavascript implementation of a swank client!
-It provides an API that a text editor may use to communicate with a Lisp process running a swank server.
-In provides features similar to that of Slime in emacs.
+Implementation of a Swank client in Javascript.
+Intended for communicating with running Common Lisp processes running a swank server, just like SLIME in Emacs.

+This library provides an editor/view-independent API for making the following queries to a Swank server:

+- Evaluating arbitrary Lisp expressions
+- Retrieving auto documentation
+- Controlling a debugger

+Future additions to the API:

+- Autocompletion requests
+- Object introspection requests

-See `test.js` for an example of how to run.
+See `test.js` for an example use case.

-This package is also being integrated into the Atom Slime plugin.
+This package forms a core part of the `atom-slime` package for the Atom text editor.